 - Professional - for costumers that have repeatedly worked on, entered numerous costume contests at Dragon Con or other conventions that place focus on costuming either in panels or contests.
 At this level, we are looking at construction skills, design effort, documentation, and presentation of the costume itself.
 These attendees are usually building and designing year-round and/or may be employed as costumers in their local cities.
 These costumes are judged at the highest of standards.

 This is a craftsmanship contest and the costume must be the contestants own work.
-Therefore, purchased costumes are not suitable for this contest.
-However, you may use a few purchased items that are altered as part of your design.
+Therefore, purchased costumes are not suitable.
+However, you may use a limited number of purchased items that are significantly altered as part of your design.
 For example: contestant purchases pre-fabricated armor but the cleaning or cutting from the mold, assembling, painting, and/or decorating is his/her own work.
 Buying armor and simply putting it on would not constitute construction- merely presentation.
 Continuing the example, personal creation of the under suit, rubber neck pieces, attachment methods, etc. in conjunction with the armor would be considered construction.
-A good rule of thumb: if the contestant did not personally construct 70% or more of the costume, it WILL NOT qualify for entry in the FNCC.
-For those costumes, please refer to the contest list on Dragon Con’s main website.
+A good rule of thumb: if the contestant did not personally construct 70% or more of the costume, it WILL NOT qualify for FNCC.
+For those costumes, please refer to the contests list on Dragon Con’s main website.

-Dragon Con reserves the right to withdraw award at any time during the course of the weekend should the same costume be found in the winners circle of multiple contests.
+Dragon Con reserves the right to withdraw award at any time during the course of the weekend should the same costume be found in multiple winner's circles.
 Also, a costume cannot be entered if it has won an award at Dragon Con in a previous year or other costuming construction specific events at other conventions.
-If you have entered and have not won OR won but made significant changes to the costume (must be reflected in your documentation,) these costumes can be considered for entry.
+If your costume was entered and did not win OR won but you made significant changes to it (must be reflected in your documentation,) it can be considered for entry.
 The final decision will rest with the Judges.
 If you have any questions, please feel free to contact us.
-NOTE: Dragon Con has recently changed their policy on entering multiple major contests with the same costume over the course of the weekend.
-They are now allowing folks to enter their costumes in more than one of it's major contests with exceptions to winners of said contests.
-In other words, if you enter the FNCC and win a prize, it is at that point that a Dragon Con representative (not from Costuming Track) will disallow you to enter other costumed contests.
-If you do not place in FNCC, you are welcome to enter another contest.

 No. Designers entering the FNCC can have more than one model wear a group themed series of costumes as a single entry (Ex: the designer has created costumes representing a group comprised of each character in the Wizard of Oz.)
-Likewise, a group of designers can enter as a single unit for either one costume (they collaborated on the costume as a group) or in a group display (they each designed their own costume for the Wizard of Oz group for example.)
+Likewise, a group of designers can enter as a single unit for either one costume (they collaborated on the costume as a group) or in a group display (they each designed their own costume for the Wizard of Oz group, for example.)
 However, multiple entries are not permitted by any one single designer.
-In other words, whether Jane Doe enters more than once: as herself in two different teams of designers as herself and as part of a team …one of the two registrations WILL be forfeited at the judge’s discretion.
+In other words, whether Jane Doe enters more than once: as herself in two different teams of designers as herself and as part of a team …one registration will be excepted and additional registrations WILL be forfeited at the judge’s discretion.

-No. You must have a current Dragon Con membership (a badge for this year) to enter any of the events and contests that Dragon Con offers, including this one.
+No. Designer and model must have a current Dragon Con membership (a badge for this year) to enter any of the events and contests that Dragon Con offers, including FNCC.

 Yes.
 Unfortunately, we have had a case where contestant dishonesty regarding their skill level posed an unfair advantage over other FNCC contestants.
 Since then, we have added filters to level the playing field and ensure that contestants are competing only with those that are within their experience level and category.
 Our volunteers, judges, and many of our fans are well connected across numerous costuming communities nationally.
 Contestants claiming someone else’s work as their own or misrepresenting their experience level are EXTREMELY likely to be caught.
 However, we cannot guarantee that our system works 100% of the time.

 Yes.
 For starters, all winners and honorable mentions are featured in our exclusive fan event: Meet the Winners of the Friday Night Costuming Contest.
 That event is held on Saturday of the con from 1-2pm in the Costuming Track room (Hilton 304-305.)
 You will meet your fans and show off your costume.
 You do not have to wear the costume again, but we do ask that you at least bring it with you.
 More importantly, Dragon Con is offering $50 in Dragon Con Bucks for Best Youth, Novice, Journeyman, and Professional, as well as overall Audience Choice.
 A check for $250 and a guaranteed hotel reservation* will be awarded for the Best in Show.
-There is also an award going out to the contestant of the professional category that wins Social Media Favorite where they are given the privilege of skipping the lines to meet their choice of favorite celebrity! *This is an unpaid reservation only at the host hotel of your choice for Dragon Con 2019.
+There is also an award going out to the contestant of the professional category that wins Social Media Favorite where they are given a free membership for next year. *This is an unpaid reservation only at the host hotel of your choice for Dragon Con 2022.
 Just think, no wait-list lottery!
 (Dragon Con reserves the right to make substitutions and changes to the prize packages.)

 The emcees are to be determined at this time.
 Please check back later for the latest update.